ihor-delta/delta/APPS.md

 *Important Clarification*: Freedom Of Transition is ignored by these Apps

+## @app.Trinity
+- to help representatives to satisfy their needs

+## @app.Trinity.Tips
+- to help representatives to pass through challenges (except of aggressors according to the Freedoms - see Freedom Of Defense)

 ## @app.Messenger
 - messaging is possible in free time chosen by each representative personally
 - messaging with species other than mankind, plants, mushrooms, bacterias is possible under the condition of modeling situation by @CI mechanisms